skip navigation

 • Players get to keep the reversible jersey's, they do not need to be returned.

-• Every player registered with SnVYSA has completed an online medical form which can be printed by the parent/guardian.
+• Collect player medical forms.
+Every player registered with SnVYSA has completed an online medical form, which can be printed by the parent/guardian from the parent's SE account.
+All coaches need to be aware of any known medical conditions of a player.

 Practice & Game Schedules